 With the flexibility of IBM RackSwitch, clients can take advantage of the technologies that they require for multiple environments:

-- For 10 Gb, they can use DAC break-out cables, which converts 40 Gb ports into four 10 Gb ports and allows connection for distances up to 5 m.
+- For 10 Gb, you can use DAC break-out cables, which converts 40 Gb ports into four 10 Gb ports and allows connection for distances up to 5 m.
+Another option is to leverage the Mellanox QSFP to SFP+ adapter for IBM System x which allows for use of SFP+ transceivers in the adapters: 46C3447 (SR), 90Y9412 (LR), 90Y9415 (ER).

 - For 40G to 40G connectivity, clients can use IBM QSFP+ to QSFP+ cables up to 7 meters, or combine 40 G transceivers and optical cables for longer distances.
 For distances of up to 100 meters, clients can use QSFP+ SR4 transceivers, which use optical cables with MTP connectors using OM4 grade fiber.
 For distances up to 10K, clients can use QSFP+ LR4 transceiver which uses optical cables with LC connectors using single mode fiber (SMF).